Best places to visit once in a lifetime in Africa

 1. Mount Kilimanjaro

 The highest mountain that Africa has to offer and the highest single standing mountain in the world.
 Not only does it measure 16 100 feet, but it is also a dormant volcano, having three volcanic cones, Kibo, Manwezi and Shira.
 Situated in Tanzania, Kilimanjaro is a part of a National Park, which is one of the most popular climbing destinations out there.
 First people reached the top of the mountain, back in 1889.
 But you might be the next one seeing the breathtaking view from the summit.
-If you would like to embark on such an adventure, navigate here.
-You must realize, there is nothing more humbling and purifying than climbing this mountain.
+There is nothing more humbling and purifying than climbing this mountain.

 2. Victoria Falls